ArnaudValette/Scenario/README.md

   * - [x] Automatic creation of <Route> logic inside App.jsx
   * - [x] Creation of a Menu component based on the Route logic
   * - [x] Generation of custom-hook skeletons
+  * - [ ] Possibility to add custom components to your own Scenario config via an automated scanner tool
+  * - [ ] Private and Public component stores

 # Example :